ItharDev/RPG-Viewer-Client/README.md

   * ![image](https://user-images.githubusercontent.com/70658690/214668832-1b29f490-d61a-4cbc-854d-37bffc5473e0.png)
     Ping tool
     * The markers remain on the map for 10 seconds
-    * Left-click and hold to move each player's camera to that location
+    * Left-click and hold to move each players' camera to that location
   * ![image](https://user-images.githubusercontent.com/70658690/214669095-5fcb56cc-6761-445a-b79b-724a66db672e.png)
     Fog tool (Game Master only)
     * Quick select this tool by pressing `4` on your keyboard